MCStreetguy/Carrier/README.md

 All other values are required to be set, otherwise Carrier will skip the entry to prevent errors.
 `name` is trivial and only present for logging purposes.

+You can disable the timeout by setting the field to `0`, whereas the interval may not be less than `1`!

 You may use environment variables in this file in the format of `$ENV_VAR`, just like in bash. (but don't wrap it in braces!)
 The variable will be substituted with the according value if available.
 Otherwise the line will be skipped with a warning message.